The Network Satisfaction Problem for Relation Algebras with at most 4 Atoms: Introduction

 \subsection{Contributions}

 We extend the mentioned result of Hirsch and Cristiani on small relation algebras, and systematically study all relation algebras with at most $16=2^4$ elements.
+An exhaustive list of the building blocks for such relation algebras has been computed by Maddux~\cite{Maddux2006-dp}, confirming results of Comer~\cite{ComerChromaticPolygroups}, namely a list for the integral symmetric relation algebras with four atoms (numbered $\ra{1}{65}$--$\ra{65}{65}$ by Maddux) and a list for the integral relation algebras with an asymmetric atom among its four atoms (numbered $\ra{1}{37}$--$\ra{37}{37}$ by Maddux).

 We prove that the NSPs for these not so small relation algebras are in $\Ptime$ or $\NP$-hard.
-An exhaustive list of the building blocks for such relation algebras has been computed by Maddux~\cite{Maddux2006-dp}, confirming results of Comer~\cite{ComerChromaticPolygroups}, namely a list for the integral symmetric relation algebras with four atoms (numbered $\ra{1}{65}$--$\ra{65}{65}$ by Maddux) and a list for the integral relation algebras with an asymmetric atom among its four atoms (numbered $\ra{1}{37}$--$\ra{37}{37}$ by Maddux).
-For all but one of these algebras we also prove the containment of the NSP in $\NP$; the one exceptional case is $\ra{56}{65}$.
-We conjecture that the NSP of $\ra{56}{65}$ is also in $\NP$, but this is left for future research.
+In the case where the algebra has a normal representation, our results confirm the mentioned tractability conjecture from~\cite{BPP-projective-homomorphisms}.
+More formally, we obtain the following results.

+\begin{thm} Let $\bA$ be a finite relation algebra with at most four atoms.
+Then $\NSP(\bA)$ is in $\Ptime$ or $\NP$-hard. \end{thm}